CapraLab/lab-manuscript-template/README.md

 To cite references parenthetically, use `~\citep{citationKey1, citationKey2}`.
 To cite references in-text use `~\citet{citationKey3}`.

-#### Stylistic choices to consider that are options in the template
+#### Stylistic choices to consider
-Edit these in `0main.tex`
+These are all options that can be edited in `0main.tex`

 - Default LaTeX Serif font vs. Arial
 - Line numbers on vs. off
 - Line spacing (1.15 vs. 1 vs. 1.5 vs. 2)
-- Author-year or numeric in-text citations
+- Author-year vs. numeric in-text citations
 - Justified text vs. left-aligned (ragged right)
 - How figures are referenced (Figure vs. Fig, bold vs. normal)